Degenerate Quantum LDPC Codes With Good Finite Length Performance: New generalized bicycle codes

 \begin{example} Let us consider the cyclic $[63, 14, 5]$ code with the generator polynomial

-If we set $a(x) = 1 + x + x^{14} + x^{16} + x^{22}$, $b(x) = 1 + x^{3} + x^{13} + x^{20} + x^{42}$ we obtain the generalized bicycle $[[126, 28]]$ code.
-Its performance with the standard BP decoder (binary and non-binary) is shown on Fig.~\ref{fg:neural}, code~\ref{code:gbc-126_28}.
-We compared its performance with the performance of the neural BP decoder for the Mackay bicycle $[[200, 32]]$ code constructed in~\cite{Liu:2018}.
-Such big difference in the performance is mostly because the QLDPC $[[200, 32]]$ code used in~\cite{Liu:2018} has small minimum distance compared to the $[[126,28]]$ code with minimum distance is $8$.
-This minimum distance was found by an exhaustive search (see Appendix~\ref{app:codes}).
-Another possible reason is because the neural BP decoder proposed in~\cite{Liu:2018} was based on the binary BP, which usually has worse performance than its non-binary version. \end{example}
+If we set $a(x) = 1 + x + x^{14} + x^{16} + x^{22}$, $b(x) = 1 + x^{3} + x^{13} + x^{20} + x^{42}$ we obtain the $10$-limited generalized bicycle $[[126, 28]]$ code.
+Its performance with the standard BP decoder (binary and non-binary) is shown in Fig.~\ref{fg:neural}, code~\ref{code:gbc-126_28}.
+We compared its performance with the performance of the neural BP decoder for the~bicycle $[[256, 32]]$ code constructed in~\cite{Liu:2019}.
+Such a~big difference in the performance is mostly because the QLDPC $[[256, 32]]$ code used in~\cite{Liu:2019} has a~small minimum distance compared to the $[[126,28]]$ code, which minimum distance is $8$.
+This minimum distance was found by an~exhaustive search (see Appendix~\ref{app:codes}).
+Another possible reason is that the neural BP decoder proposed in~\cite{Liu:2019} was based on the binary BP, which usually has worse performance than its non-binary version. \end{example}

 \begin{example} In this example we constructed two very small $8$-limited generalized bicycle codes (the $[[48, 6, 8]]$ code~\ref{code:gbc-48_6_8} and the $[[46,2,9]]$ code~\ref{code:gbc-46_2_9}, see Appendix~\ref{app:codes}).
-We compared their performance (see Fig.~\ref{fg:hmp}) with the performance of a $8$-limited $[[49, 1, 9]]$ homological product (HMP) code from~\cite{Bravyi:HMP:2014} using the BP with OSD-like post-processing.
-As we can see the performance of the new constructed codes is similar to the $[[49, 1, 9]]$ code.
-At the same time, their rates are much higher. \end{example}
+We compared their performance (see Fig.~\ref{fg:hmp}) with the performance of an~$8$-limited $[[49, 1, 9]]$ homological product (HMP) code from~\cite{Bravyi:HMP:2014} using the BP with OSD-like post-processing.
+As we can see the performance of the newly constructed codes is similar to the $[[49, 1, 9]]$ code.
+At the same time, their rates are higher. \end{example}